Engin-Boot/pong-stage-aditiambadkar/Stage0/get-player-name.md

   When player clicks on "Start" button

-  Then text box appears in which user types player name
+  Then pop up text box appears in which user types player name